Vibration-Testing/vibrationtesting/readme.rst

 If you wish to install the current version of the software, read the instructions in `Contributing.rst  <https://github.com/Vibration-Testing/vibrationtesting/blob/master/CONTRIBUTING.rst>`_

 That should be it.
-Please note issues on the `issues tab  <https://github.com/Vibration-Testing/vibrationtesting/issues>`_ on github.
+Please note issues on the `issues tab  <https://github.com/Vibration-Testing/vibrationtesting/issues>`_ on GitHub.

 Quick notes:
 -------------